AminKhorramii/Blog/content/posts/three-years-in-netherlands.md

 Well, depends on the company.
 Overall, you hear more about "work-life balance."
 This seems to be true (I should **emphasize** that this is my observation and limited to three years), though I feel like overall people are more focused when at work, but when they're off, they're OFF.
 I have friends who work more than 40 hours and even over 50 hours depending on the company size/tier - just a random thought: https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/, **Gergely Orosz** has a good overview of the nature of companies and I guess the whole work culture has a correlation with the sort of companies you're working in.

 I've not worked in a large scale tech company here so I can not talk about that, but my experience has been positive with so much learning by now.
-The Dutch approach to work has taught me to be more efficient during working hours and more present during my personal time, which has improved both aspects of my life.
+I guess the Dutch approach to work has taught me to be more efficient during working hours and more present during my personal time.

 ## Traveling